-I have tried all these anxiety and calming products with great success for my own and clients dogs.
+I have tried many of these anxiety and calming products with great success for my own and clients dogs.

 My Animal Matters – Rachel Windsor Knott Is also another brilliant source of not only Self Selection information but very high quality products.
 Aimed at both Therpaists and especially interested Pet owners her shop and website and FB pages are a great source of information.

 Finally … If you would like some help to support calm in your puppy or your older dog.
 Please ask, we can offer: